goushithm22/TinDog/README.md

 1. A practical deep dive into Bootstrap—grids, navigation, utilities, components like cards and carousels.
 2. How to build a **fully responsive** landing page with minimal custom CSS.
 3. Best practices for **semantic HTML** when paired with Bootstrap.

 ---

-## 🧩 Inspired By

-- The original TinDog Bootstrap lesson in [The App Brewery course](https://appbrewery.com) — demonstrates practical Bootstrap implementation
-- Other open-source takes like m10hit’s version, which also uses Bootstrap-driven components (Carousel, Cards, Navbar)

----